Argimusco

-One of the "megaliths" in the Argimusco plateau.
+The "Pelican" and "Owl" alleged megaliths.

 The Argimusco is a high plateau situated just north of Mount Etna in Sicily, Southern Italy, between the Nebrodi and Peloritani Mountains.
 It is located within the boundaries of the communes of Roccella Valdemone, Tripi, and Montalbano Elicona, the latter of which was constructed on the site of the prehistoric Abaca Enum.
 The location provides a comprehensive view of the Aeolian Islands, the Rocca Salvatesta and Montagna di Vernà mountains, cape Tindari, cape Calavà, and cape Milazzo.

-Argimusco, the sicilian Stonehenge

-Between Montalbano Elicona, Novara di Sicilia and Tripi, in the province of Messina, on the northern borders of the Bosco di Malabotta, a group of large quartz sandstone rocks, with curious and evocative shapes, rises over a thousand metres above sea level.
-On one side the Tyrrhenian Sea, on the other the valley of the Alcantara river.

-Examples of names for the stones are, Virgin in prayer, the monk, the male face or the eagle.

-Its atmosphere has been compared to the British Stonehenge.

-There are multiple hypotheses what the megaliths of Argimusco were: a site for sacred rites, a place for astronomical observations for the people of antiquity, or sandstone rocks eroded over the centuries by the wind of the plateau.

-Even today, eleven constellations are reflected in the megaliths of the site after sunset on cloudless summer evenings.